chop-dbhi/studycentric/README.md

 The server should be available at `http://yourdockerhost:8000/static/index.html?studyUID=<Enter a valid DICOM study uid>` unless you turned on `LOGIN_ENABLED` in which case it will be `http://yourdockerhost:8000/app/?studyUID=<Enter a valid DICOM study uid>`.
 Read the next section for more details on this feature.

 #### Requiring Authentication
 The original intention of StudyCentric was to make it a simple JavaScript/HTML only app that hits a simple web service only when absolutely required for browser limitations or performance reasons.
 If that is all you need, you can still do this.
 Simply run the service as is.
-Realistically, because of the nature of this type of application, you may have authorization requirements.
+Realistically, because of the nature of this type of application, you may have authentication requirements.
 You can accomplish this at the webserver level with something like http basic auth, but for a better user experience the server can be configured to require authentication.
 If the `LOGIN_ENABLED` environement variable is set to 1, it will essentially turn the app into a Django app that requires the user to authenticate.
 Basically, instead of pointing users to the StudyCentric index.html static file, you point them to the url endpoint `app/` that will require authentication before showing anything.

 ##### Enabling authentication
 As this turns the project into a more complex django application, this may require some knowledge of django, but this guide will try to walk through all the steps.

 1. Set the `LOGIN_ENABLED` environment variable to 1.
-1. You need a Django database backend to hold the authorization and session information (this is required by Django when you use its authorization features).
+1. You need a Django database backend to hold the authentication and session information (this is required by Django when you use its authentication features).
 By default, StudyCentric will create a sqlite database (the location and name of which you can control with the `DJANGO_DB_NAME` environment variable), but you can change this by using docker to mount a local_settings.py file into /opt/app/server/ with the proper Django server settings.
 You can also use this method to add any middleware or custom authentication backends you might need.
 The login screen is pretty barebones- you can override it by mounting a custom template to `/opt/server/templates/registration/login.html`.
-If you want to create a superuser for your Django database, you must set the `DJANGO_ADMIN_USER`, `DJANGO_ADMIN_EMAIL` and (optionally, depending on whether you have a custom authorization backend) `DJANGO_ADMIN_PASSWORD` environment variables.
+If you want to create a superuser for your Django database, you must set the `DJANGO_ADMIN_USER`, `DJANGO_ADMIN_EMAIL` and (optionally, depending on whether you have a custom authentication backend) `DJANGO_ADMIN_PASSWORD` environment variables.
 If you do not, no super user will be created, and if you have not set up a custom authentication backend you will not be able to login.

 # Troubleshooting